tekknolagi/ddcg/post.md

     Cinder allocator only ever allocated one type per allocator).
 Then I looked at `std::align` for a bit and decided I didn't care so much.
 So here we are, with a bunch of leaks.
 Ah well.

+## Datatypes

+Right.
+Let's look at some ASTs.
+There are not so many, and I try to match them up with the types shown in the talk.
+There are five types of expression:

+* integer literal
+* integer add
+* variable load
+* variable store
+* less-than comparison

+and an abstract base class.

 ```c++
 enum class ExprType {